luxfi/tfhe/docs/content/docs/overview.md

 ## Boolean Circuit Approach

-Lux TFHE uses a **boolean circuit approach** for integer operations:
+Lux FHE uses a **boolean circuit approach** for integer operations:

 1. Each integer is represented as a vector of encrypted bits
 2. Operations are built from basic boolean gates (AND, OR, XOR, NOT)